stuarthighley/radix/README.md

 # radix

-The `radix` package implements radix sorting, currently for all signed and unsigned integer slices, and string slices.
+The `radix` package implements radix sorting for slices of signed and unsigned integers, floats, and strings.

 Usage: